 She advocated female higher education and equality at a time when the mindset was still largely that women should be content to remain at home and pop out children.
 She was the first female chancellor of any university in the UK when appointed the chancellor of Leeds University in 1951.
 She was at the forefront of the initiative to award royal women honorary university degrees.

 She often carried out five or more visits a day and took pains to follow up on stories and incidents that she learned of.
 After frenetic and demanding tours she would often fall into a period of illness.
-In the 1930’s it has been suggested that she suffered a nervous breakdown caused by the level of work and the stress on her system.
+It has been suggested that she suffered a nervous breakdown caused by the level of work and the stress on her system in the 1930s.

 Read More From Owlcation